VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 # the `replicate` function allows us to apply this many times over:
 estimates <- replicate(n=100, sample_sparsity(tidybarnyard)) # "do it 100 times"
-#> Error: Can't transform a data frame with duplicate names.

 # plot estimates:
 library(ggplot2)